MicrosoftDocs/sql-docs/docs/advanced-analytics/install/sql-machine-learning-standalone-windows-install.md

 SQL Server setup includes the option to install a machine learning server that runs outside of SQL Server.
 This option might be useful if you need to develop high-performance machine learning solutions that can use remote compute contexts, switching interchangeably between the local server and a remote Machine Learning Server on a Spark cluster or on another SQL Server instance.

 This article describes how to use SQL Server setup to install the standalone version of **SQL Server 2017 Machine Learning Server**.
-If you have an Enterprise Edition or Software Assurance, installing the standalone machine learning server is free.

 ## <a name="bkmk_prereqs"> </a> Pre-install checklist